IanoNjuguna/alx-system_engineering-devops/command_line_for_the_win/README.md

 # CMD CHALLENGE

-[CMD CHALLENGE](https://cmdchallenge.com/) is a game that will challeng your Bash skills.
+[CMD CHALLENGE](https://cmdchallenge.com/) is a game that will challenge your Bash skills.